Harbormaster-AI/circle.ci.orb/README.md

 Visit [here](https://harbormaster.ai/harbormaster-project-generation/) to to learn about the Project-as-Code file content.

-Visit [here](https://github.com/Harbormaster-AI/circle.ci.orb/tree/main/samples) to view all sample model and Projec-as-Code YAML configuration files.
+Visit [here](https://github.com/Harbormaster-AI/circle.ci.orb/tree/main/samples) to view all sample model and Project-as-Code YAML configuration files.

 #### generation-yaml-file (__mandatory__):

-This YAML file contains the directives required to generate a project using a model identifier (by name, id or file_path), technology stack (by name or id), application options file, Docker params, CI/CD type, Git repo params and more.
+This YAML file contains the directives required to generate a project using a model identifier (by name, id or file_path), technology stack (by name or id), application options file, Docker params, CI/CD type, Git params and more.

-* Learn more about project-as-code YAML file [here](https://harbormaster.ai/harbormaster-project-generation/).
+* Learn more about a project-as-code YAML file [here](https://harbormaster.ai/harbormaster-project-generation/).
 * See project-as-code examples [here](https://github.com/Harbormaster-AI/circle.ci.orb/tree/main/samples/yamls/project.as.code)

-`NOTE: Use one of the project-as-code examples as a starting point.
-Fill it out and replace existing values with those relevant to your project.`
+`NOTE: Use one of the provided sample project-as-code examples as a starting point.
+Fill it out and replace existing values with those relevant to your project, especially the Git and Docker related params.`

-#### Known Issue
+#### Known Issue(s)

 During the first run of a build, from time to time the following issues has been observed: